 - People with care or mobility needs may be able to claim Personal Independence Payment.
 Those of pension age with care needs may be entitled to Attendance Allowance.
-Children under 16 with care or mobility needs may be entitled to Disability Living Allowance. - Carers may be able to claim Carers Allowance and extra Universal Credit and so on - Receiving the above disability benefits may lead to increases in other benefits such as Pension Credit, Tax Credits. - Those who are incapable of work may be entitled to Universal Credit or Employment and Support Allowance, and possibly an extra amount of those benefits. - Those on a low income may get Universal Credit, Housing Benefit or Tax Credits. - Older people may be able to claim Pension Credit. - You can get Council Tax Support to help with the Council Tax bill. - Some people may be exempt from restrictions like the 'benefit cap' or 'two child limit'. - Universal Credit is replacing six working age benefits.
-Some people have to claim Universal Credit, some don't.
+Children under 16 with care or mobility needs may be entitled to Disability Living Allowance. - Carers may be able to claim Carers Allowance or the Universal Credit carer element. - Receiving the above disability benefits may lead to increases in other benefits such as Pension Credit. - Those who are incapable of work may be entitled to Universal Credit or "New Style" Employment and Support Allowance, and possibly an extra amount of those benefits. - Those on a low income may get Universal Credit if they are of working age. - Older people may be able to claim Pension Credit and Housing Benefit. - You can get Council Tax Support to help with the Council Tax bill. - Some people may be exempt from restrictions like the 'benefit cap' or 'two child limit'.